-- craft pom poms
+- Craft pom poms

-- muffin tin
+- Muffin tin

-- empty container
+- Empty container

 I just happen to have a bag of various-sized pom poms, and I thought that would actually give Zoe a chance to practice scooping tiny versus big objects.

 At first, she kept trying to use her hand to pick up the pom poms or just banged on the muffin tin with the spoon.
 However, after I showed her what to do a couple of times, she understood that she needed to use the spoon to transfer the pom poms from the muffin tin to the empty container.